srjilarious/testz/README.md

 ### Roadmap / Ideas
 - [ ] Add no-color option, check for tty before outputting colors.
+- [ ] Debugging flag to print out each function evaluated for to handle it as a test or not.
 - [ ] Capture number of assertions in each test